-- 1. File a written petition in the Admissions and Records Office requesting permission to audit a course and stating the reason for the request. - 2.
-Priority in class enrollment shall be given to students who take the course for credit.
-Audit petitions will be approved after the first day of the class if the class remains open. - 3.
-Final determination to permit a student to audit a course will be made by the Administrative Dean of Student Support Services or his or her designee.
+- File a written petition in the Admissions and Records Office requesting permission to audit a course and stating the reason for the request. - Priority in class enrollment shall be given to students who take the course for credit.
+Audit petitions will be approved after the first day of the class if the class remains open with the permission of the instructor. - Final determination to permit a student to audit a course will be made by the Director of Admissions and Records or his or her designee.